 Players start the game by creating a new character.
 Each account allows for up to three characters.
 When players create a new character they start by choosing one of the four playable races of Amarr, Gallente, Minmatar and Caldari.
 Each race is further divided into three bloodlines that give characters different pre-defined appearances and skills, which can be finely tuned by the player.

 The in-game economy in EVE Online is an open economy that is largely player-driven.
 Non-player character (NPC) merchants sell skill books used by players to learn new skills and blueprints to manufacture ships and equipment.
 The players themselves gather the necessary raw materials to manufacture almost all of the ships and ship modules in the game.
 The in-game currency is called ISK, an abbreviation for InterStellar Kredits (ISK is also the currency of Iceland, the country in which EVE is written).

 If you've never heard or seen of EVE before, here's an awesome trailer.

-Salvager - EVE is a place of constant combat, and as a result, there are a lot of wrecked ships left behind after every battle.
-Many items collected from wrecks are used to produce specialized rigs for ships, and so there is always a strong demand for these items.
+- Salvager - EVE is a place of constant combat, and as a result, there are a lot of wrecked ships left behind after every battle.
+Many items collected from wrecks are used to produce specialised rigs for ships, and so there is always a strong demand for these items.

-Pirate - Do you like the idea of combat for personal profit?
+- Pirate - Do you like the idea of combat for personal profit?
 Then the life of a pirate might be for you.
-Pirates specialize in player-versus-player (PvP) skills, so that they can attack and pillage players (mostly haulers) in low security space, or capture them and ransom their ship or pod for money.
+Pirates specialise in player-versus-player (PvP) skills so that they can attack and pillage players (mostly hauliers) in low-security space, or capture them and ransom their ship or pod for money.

 Is that enough to do in EVE?
 There are also a number of smaller professions, either specialised or low profit which I haven't listed here.